chunbaobao/Inteligent-Water-Cup/README.md

 - Accurate and real-time display of temperature, weight, and time information
 - Automatic heating or cooling function
-- Timed reminders to drink water
+- Timed reminders and buzzer reminders to drink water
 - User-friendly interface

 ## Requirements

-- 51 MCU
+- 51 MCU(STC89C52)
-- Temperature sensor
+- Temperature sensor(DS18B20)
-- Weight sensor
+- Weight sensor(HX711)
-- Time module
+- Time module(DS1302)
 - Heating or cooling module
+## Simulation

+We have created a simulation of the Intelligent Water Dispenser System using Proteus software.
+You can find the simulation files in the simulation directory.
+It should be noted that, the simulation project need hex files:711.hex(Weighing Module) and Project.hex(51 code)

 ## Installation